 Section 102(b)(1) of the JOBS Act exempts emerging growth companies from being required to comply with new or revised financial accounting standards until private companies are required to comply with the new or revised financial accounting standards.
 The Company qualifies as an emerging growth company, as defined in the JOBS Act, and therefore intends to take advantage of certain exemptions from various public company reporting requirements, including delaying adoption of new or revised accounting standards until those standards apply to private companies.
-The effective dates shown below reflect the election to use the extended transition period.
+The effective dates shown in the Accounting Pronouncements sections shown below reflect the election to use the extended transition period.